Bed bug infestation

 Bed bug control

-Bed bugs in London and across the UK have recently been causing a lot of stress and sleepless nights.
-The blood-sucking insect is nocturnal and hides well most of the time, coming out to bite usually at night.
+Bed bugs in London and across the UK have been causing a lot of stress and sleepless nights.
 Bed bugs and their infestations most often spread around with infested luggage, personal belongings and clothing, as well as with second hand furniture.
-If you spot any of the most common signs of this pest, such as black specks on the mattress and/or the bed frame, rusty blood stains on the bedding, etc.. we would recommend that you call a professional pest control company for advice.
+If you spot any of the most common signs of this pest, such as black specks on the mattress and/or the bed frame, rusty blood stains on the bedding, etc.. we recommend that you call a professional pest control company for an advice.

 About Bed Bugs

 The bed bug is a tiny nocturnal insect, which feeds sucking blood from humans and warm-blooded animals.
 The most common bed bug species in the urban areas is the Cimex Lectularius and it has been causing a lot of nuisance and stress throughout London and the rest of the UK.
 This bug is a well-known pest in most of the world’s capitals, big cities and tourist destinations.
-Nowadays, bed bugs have become one of the most difficult pest insects to get rig of because of their physiology and behaviour, but also due to the surge of people travelling and bed bugs hitch-hiking on their luggage, clothes, and other belongings.
+Nowadays, bed bugs have become one of the most difficult pest insects to get rig of because of their physiology and behaviour.
 Moreover, bed bugs have developed, in the past decades, unique defence techniques to resist certain active ingredients in the most common commercial bed bug sprays as well as in some of the professionally used insecticides.
 In our experience we have had many cases, where our customers had spread their infestations around their properties, because of resistant bed bug populations or misuse of some do-it-yourself methods for bed bug extermination and control.

 Bed bugs can easily spread around a property but rarely, in cases of severe infestations, may they migrate from one building to another.
 When trying to locate the bugs you should consider that they always try to settle down as close as possible to their hosts.
 In cases when the bugs have been unsuccessfully tackled by either you or a pest technician, they may spread around the property and hide in unusual hideouts.
 Bed bugs prefer to hide within natural insulation materials, such as wood, fabrics, leather, paper, and carton, and the associated cracks and crevices.
 If they had a choice, they would prefer wood to any other materials.
 These tiny insects are not as agile as other pest insects but they hide incredibly well and may even survive without blood meals for months.